ekatnic/Info201FinalProject/README.md

 ![picture](https://i.imgur.com/diy88vX.jpg)
 </center>

   Our app works with [this](https://github.com/fivethirtyeight/data/tree/master/hip-hop-candidate-lyrics) data from [fivethirtyeight.com]("http://fivethirtyeight.com/"), which is a record of hip-hop lyrical references to 2016 political candidates over the past 25 years.
+FiveThirtyEight generated this data by scraping rap-lyric database, _Genius_, for mentions of candidate names.

 **Interesting Trends:**
 - Sentiment has generally become _more_ negative, and _less_ positive over time